-For alert policies, rather than testing for statistically significant evidence of any impact as we do for our standard metric analyses, we test for significant evidence of an impact greater than your chosen degradation threshold, in the opposite direction to the metric’s desired direction.
+For alert policies, rather than testing for statistically significant evidence of any impact as we do for our standard metric analyses, we test for significant evidence of an impact larger than your chosen degradation threshold, in the opposite direction to the metric’s desired direction.

 Hence, for an alert to fire, the observed degradation will need to be a certain amount more extreme than the threshold you’ve chosen.
-Exactly how much more extreme it would need to be (sometimes called the Minimum Detectable Effect) depends on the power of the metric, which is influenced primarily by sample size and the variance in the metric values.
+Exactly how much more extreme it would need to be (sometimes called the Minimum Detectable Effect) depends on the sensitivity of the metric, which is influenced primarily by sample size and the variance in the metric values.

-For example, imagine you have a ‘Percentage of Unique Users’ metric which has a value of 60% in the baseline treatment, and you use a degradation threshold of 10%.
+For example, imagine you have a Percentage of unique users metric which has a value of 60% in the baseline treatment, and you use a relative degradation threshold of 10%.
 If the desired direction of the metric is a decrease, then we would be testing for evidence that the Percentage of Unique Users in the comparison group is more than 66% (more than 10% higher than the baseline value).

 Hence, we recommend setting an alert threshold that is less extreme than any degradation which you would definitely want to be alerted for.
 Chose a threshold which is close to the boundary between a safe or acceptable degradation and a degradation which you would want to know about.

 Using the calculators

 If you are unsure of any of the data required for the calculator we recommended looking at the metric results for a similar feature flag you have already ran, or running a "100% off" feature flag with your intended targeting rules.
 You can then find the sample size, metric value and standard deviation from the Metric Details and Trends view reached by clicking into the metric card.

 Expected sample size during the monitoring window